 Eunice Lo, MPhys, PhD, is a Research Associate at the University of Bristol and a member of the Cabot Institute for the Environment.
 Her expertise includes future climate change and changes in extreme weather events, with a particular focus on heatwaves and their impacts on human health.
 Eunice’s recent publication on excess heat-related mortality due to global warming attracted a lot of media attention (e.g. The New York Times and The Guardian), increasing the general public’s awareness of the dire consequences of human-induced climate change.
 Prior to her current position, Eunice received her PhD in Atmosphere, Oceans and Climate from the University of Reading, which has a world-leading department for Meteorology and Atmospheric Sciences research.
 Eunice has a strong background in climate science and a track record in science communication.Follow her on Twitter @EuniceLoClimate.

-This webinar will be moderated by Ted Schettler, MD, MPH, Science Director of Science and Environmental Health Network (SEHN).
-It will last for 70 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Ted Schettler, MD, MPH, Science Director of Science and Environmental Health Network (SEHN).
+It lasted for 70 minutes and was recorded for our call and webinar archive.